-2.2 SORPTION EXPERIMENTAL SETUP

-Serum vials (200 mL) were filled with 100 mL of 10 mM NaCl stock solution, 30 mg of one mineral (except for the case of pyrite, where 40 mg was used), and 5-270 Bq of 226-Ra Stock.
+Isotherms were conducted using serum vials (200 mL) filled with 100 mL of 10 mM NaCl stock solution, 30 mg of a single mineral (except for the case of pyrite, where 40 mg was used), and 5-270 Bq of 226-Ra stock.
 Experiments using pyrite were performed in an anaerobic glove bag, and all solutions were purged with N2 prior to placement in the anaerobic chamber.
-The pH was titrated to 3,5,7 or 9 +/- 0.05 through use of an autotitrator, and the bottle was sealed with a butyl stopper.
-Bottles were shaken for 24 hours, as previous work has established that this is sufficient time for sorption equilibrium to iron surfaces [29], while sorption to montmorillonite was evaluated using the same set up with different shaking times, finding 24 hours is also sufficient to achieve equilibrium.
+The pH was titrated to 3,5,7 or 9 +/- 0.05 through use of an autotitrator, and the bottle was sealed with a thick butyl stopper.
+Bottles were shaken for 24 hours to allow sufficient time for sorption equilibrium [29].
+A kinetic study of Ra adsorption to montmorillonite confirmed 24 hours is sufficient to achieve equilibrium.
 Following equilibration, pH was checked and re-titrated to the desired value if necessary; if the pH deviated more than 0.1 pH units, the bottle was allowed to re-equilibrate for 15 minutes after titration, and the re-titration process repeated.
 This process was sufficient to maintain the experimental pH.
 Acid (HCl) and base (NaOH) volume additions did not exceed 5% of the original volume.
-Once re-titration and re-equilibration were complete, samples were filtered using 0.22 um polyethersulfone filters, which did not sorb significant quantities of Ra.
+Once re-titration and re-equilibration were complete, samples were filtered using 0.22 um PES filters, which did not sorb significant quantities of Ra.
 Experimental error was quantified by measuring the standard deviation of triplicates for each data point.

 2.3 ANALYTICAL TECHNIQUES

 Solutions of Ra were quantified using scintillation counting.
-Up to 10 mL of sample were mixed with 10 mL of Ultima Gold XR (Perkin Elmer) and sealed for 30 days to allow 226-Ra to reach a secular equilibrium with its daughter products.
+Up to 10 mL of sample were mixed with 10 mL of Ultima Gold XR (Perkin Elmer) and sealed for 30 days to allow 226-Ra to reach secular equilibrium with its daughter products (referencexxx).
 The equilibrated samples were then counted using a Beckman Coulter LS 6500 scintillation counter, and the resulting counts were compared to a calibration curve of similarly prepared 226-Ra standards to determine solution activities.
-Except for points involving ferrihydrite at pH 9, this was sufficient to determine the extent of sorption and develop isotherms.
-Background concentrations were also quantified to develop a limit of blank of 1.4 counts per second (cps).
-We only considered any samples having 1.5 times that limit in subsequent analyses.
+This was sufficient to determine the extent of sorption and develop isotherms, with the single exception of experiments using ferrihydrite at pH 9, where gamma spectroscopy was used to quantify Ra (see below).
+Background concentrations were also quantified to develop a limit of blank of 1.4 counts per second (cps), and activities reported only for samples that exceeded this value by a factor of 1.5.

-Supernatent samples collected from the ferrihydrite isotherm, pH 9, were below the defined detection limit, so solid associated radium on the filtered ferrihydrite itself was counted using gamma spectroscopy in addition to the scintillation counted supernatant.
-A Canberra low energy germanium detector with a Canberra multichannel analyzer was calibrated using a multinuclide standard from Eckert and Ziegler (www.ezag.com).
-Ra-226 activities were determined using the Canberra Genie software, which performed signal counting, peak identification, peak area summation, background subtraction, and nuclide activity calculation.
-226-Ra was primarily counted through the 186 keV peak.
+Supernatant samples collected from the ferrihydrite isotherm, pH 9, were below the defined detection limit, so solid associated radium on the filtered ferrihydrite itself was counted using gamma spectroscopy.
+A Canberra low energy germanium detector and multichannel analyzer was calibrated using a multinuclide standard from Eckert and Ziegler (www.ezag.com), and Ra-226 activities were determined using Canberra Genie software .
 The solid samples on PES filters were placed in scintillation vials, and counted directly on the counter, with the resulting counts being adjusted for ferrihydrite loss during filtration.
-The physical arrangement closely matches that of the multinuclide standard, so no geometry corrections were used.
-This gamma counter was also used to quantify the 226-Ra standard curve used in the scintillation counting.
+Gamma spectroscopy was also used to quantify-confirm the 226-Ra standard curve used in scintillation counting.

 2.4 SURFACE COMPLEXATION MODELING